 What should I monitor in SAM?

-Discovery is a term used to describe the process that the Orion Platform uses to identify network elements.
-During Discovery, the system scans the network for application servers and applications that you can you can add to the Orion database for monitoring.
+Discovery is a term that describes how the Orion Platform identifies network elements.
+During Discovery, the system scans the network for application servers and applications that you can add to the Orion database for monitoring.
 For details, see Discover your network with the Discovery Wizard.

-SAM can monitor an application, or you can configure SAM to monitor a custom collection of application components, process monitors, and performance counters.
+SAM can monitor an application, or you can configure SAM to monitor a custom collection of application components, process monitors, services, and performance counters.
 Depending on your needs, SAM can assess the status of every aspect of your application, and the health of the application as a whole.
 SAM also monitors AWS EC2 cloud instances and Microsoft Azure VMs.
 To get started, see Manage your cloud infrastructure.

 SolarWinds recommends adding a limited number of applications and servers to begin monitoring and gauging performance, including Microsoft Exchange, IIS, SQL, Linux, and Unix.
-After monitoring, alerts, and reports are set up, continue adding more applications and servers to expand your infrastructure monitoring.
+After setting up monitoring, alerts, and reports, add more applications and servers to expand your infrastructure monitoring.

-When you run the Discovery Wizard (also called the "Network Sonar Wizard"), you'll be prompted provide IP addresses and credentials for the devices you want to monitor.
-SolarWinds recommends that you gather this information before running the Discovery Wizard.
+When you run the Discovery Wizard (also called the "Network Sonar Wizard"), you'll be prompted provide IP addresses and credentials for devices you want to monitor.
+SolarWinds recommends gathering this data before running the Discovery Wizard.

-Determine the protocol used to monitor your devices: SNMP or WMI.
+Determine the protocol used to monitor devices, such as SNMP or WMI.
 See the Monitoring overview for details.